OpenNebula/docs/source/operation/users_groups_management/manage_users.rst

 -  **Infrastructure User** accounts may access most of the functionality offered by OpenNebula to manage resources.
 - **Group Administrators** accounts manage a limited set of resources and users.
 - **Users** access a simplified Sunstone view with limited actions to create new VMs, and perform basic life cycle operations.
--  **Public users** can only access OpenNebula through a public API (EC2), hence they can only use a limited set of functionality and can not access the xml-rpc API directly (nor any application using it like the CLI or SunStone )
+-  **Public users** can only access OpenNebula through a public API (EC2), hence they can only use a limited set of functionality and can not access the xml-rpc API directly (nor any application using it like the CLI or Sunstone )
 -  User **serveradmin** is also created the first time OpenNebula is started.
 Its password is created randomly, and this account is used by the :ref:`Sunstone <sunstone>` and :ref:`EC2 <ec2qcg>` servers to interact with OpenNebula.

 .. note:: The complete OpenNebula approach to user accounts, groups and VDC is explained in more detail in the :ref:`Understanding OpenNebula <understand>` guide.